 You are entitled to ask for reasonable evidence of incapacity, but should inform your employees of exactly what you want them to produce.
 For example, you might ask for:

-The traditional ‘sick note’ was replaced by the ‘fit note’ in April 2010.
-It indicates whether an employee is:
+A 'fit note' indicates whether an employee is:

 A ‘may be fit for work’ statement would be given if the doctor believes your employee’s health condition may allow them to work, if you give them appropriate support.

 With employees who have been off long-term, it is reasonable to ask for a medical assessment from their GP, or alternatively to arrange for an independent medical examination.

 The new Health and Work Service, which is replacing the percentage threshold scheme, will offer health assessments by an occupational health professional once an employee reaches, or is expected to reach, four weeks' of sickness absence.
 Referral will normally be by the employee's GP.
 The aim of the assessment is to draw up a plan to enable the employee to return to work.